Guidelines for making an application

 Portfolio

-Grant applications for arts and artistic research funding must include a portfolio.
+Applications for arts and artistic research funding must include a portfolio.
 A portfolio showcases the artist’s ability in the relevant field and conveys an impression of them as an artist.

 A portfolio thus showcases the applicant’s level of artistic expression, quality of artistic thinking and any other particular proficiency that the applicant finds relevant to mention.

-The contents of the portfolio are to be chosen by the applicant.
 A portfolio can contain images, texts, links or a list of literary output.

 The portfolio can be submitted as a PDF, or you can compile it on your own website and include the link in your application.
 If you apply for a grant as a working group, you can attach a shared portfolio to the application.

-Read more about references here.
+Read more about recommendations here.

 Certificates